Next Lesson - Chronic Inflammation

 Core

-Inflammation is a rapid response to injury of any vascularised living tissue, the purpose of which is to deliver various defensive materials such as white blood cells and proteins to a site of injury.
-The purpose of inflammation is to defend against infection and to clear damaged tissue from a site.
+Inflammation is the rapid response to injury of any vascularised living tissue in order to deliver various defensive materials such as white blood cells and proteins to the site of injury.
+The purpose of inflammation is to defend against infection and to clear damaged tissue.

-The suffix -itis (from the Greek root ites, meaning ‘pertaining to’) is used to indicate inflammation of an organ or tissue.
+The suffix '-itis' is used to indicate inflammation of an organ or tissue.
 For example, appendicitis is an inflammation of the appendix.

 Clinical Signs of Inflammation